emiltj/cds-language-exam/assignment_6/README.md

 **Specifically for this assignment:**

 For the Logistic Regression (LR) classification task, I start by loading in the data.
 I then do a stratified train-test split of the data, as the data set is unbalanced.
 Stratification locks the distribution of classes in the train and test sets - i.e. if season 1 entries account for 23% of the entire dataset, then both the train and test set will consist of 23% data from season 1.
 The dialogue is then vectorized.
-The sentences are converted to vectors as CNN's only take vectors as input.
+The sentences are converted to vectors as LR only take vectors as input.
 Each number in the vectors represent a word index in a vocabulary list (which contains the feature names).
 The feature vectors and the labels from the training data are then used to train the LR classifer, a model which is subsequently tested on the test split.
 A classification matrix is saved, a long with a confusion matrix to the folder ```out``` .

-For the Convolutional Neural Networks (CNN) classification task, the data is split up into a train-test split using stratification.
+For the Convolutional Neural Networks (CNN) classification task, the data is split in a similar fashion to the LR, using stratification.
+The sentences are then converted to vectors to enable them to be used as input for the CNN.
+All feature vectors are then padded with 0's until the reach the vector length of the longest vector so as to have the same length.
+The labels are then binarized using sklearn's LabelBinarizer() and an embedding matrix is create using one either the 50D or 100D Glove models - which one can be specified through the use of the argument --glovedim (for more information on the Glove models, see [here](https://nlp.stanford.edu/projects/glove/)).
+After the embedding is created, I define a sequential model using keras and use the embedding matrix to create an embedding layer as the first layer, succeeded by a convolutional layer with ReLU activation, followed by a max pooling layer and two fully connected network layers.
+The model is then trained on the training data, and tested on the test data - and using the predictions, a classification matrix is saved to the folder ```out```.